bjuppa/laravel-blog/README.md

 - An [Atom feed](<https://en.wikipedia.org/wiki/Atom_(standard)>)

-The default storage is [Eloquent](https://laravel.com/docs/eloquent), but you can write your own `BlogEntryProvider` should you wish.
+The default storage is [Eloquent](https://laravel.com/docs/eloquent), but you may create your own `BlogEntryProvider` should you wish.
 Have a look at the files in [`src/Contracts`](https://github.com/bjuppa/laravel-blog/tree/master/src/Contracts) for a quick overview of the entites this package handles.